Man shot in the face in Paso Robles, suspect on the loose

 By KAREN VELIE

-A suspect shot a man in the face on Dorthy Street near Melody Drive in Paso Robles on Sunday afternoon.
+A suspect shot a man in the face on Dorothy Street near Melody Drive in Paso Robles on Sunday afternoon.

 Police officers are searching for a 19-year-old Hispanic male with a mustache.
 The alleged shooter is wearing black pants and a black hoodie.